Hensh99/Voithy-App/Additional-Questions.md

 ---

-### C. How do you manage dependencies and package management in Node.js applications?
+### <mark>C.</mark> How do you manage dependencies and package management in Node.js applications?
 Can you explain the differences between npm and yarn, and how you would handle versioning and updating dependencies in a production environment?

 <p>
 NPM (Node Package Manager) is the default package manager for Node.js applications.
 It is used to install, update, and manage dependencies in a Node.js application.
 NPM uses a file called package.json to store information about the project and its dependencies.
 This file can be used to define the versions of packages that should be installed and updated, as well as any other configuration settings needed for the application.